Conforms with the guiding principles of Eco-Friendly Landscaping

 to our climate and soils, resulting in cost saving due to lower

-• Plants are the right size for the space.
+maintenance and less plant replacement. - Plants are the right size for the space.
 Proper spacing and

 placement, along with proper care, results in little to no pruning and